charlie-s/cousinpaulstattoo-website/faq.md

   **Does Cousin Paul’s offer piercings?**

-  We don't currently offer piercing, but we are on the look out for a reliable piercer.
+  We don't currently offer piercing, but we are on the look out for a solid piercer.
 Keep an eye on our website and social media pages for updates!

   **How much will my tattoo cost?**